calimania/markketplace-dev/README.md

-# Getting Started with Create React App
+# Getting Started with Markket React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Created to offer an easy example to fork or inspire other markket clients & extensions

+It plans to offer a simple landing page that reads a `Store`, `Pages`, `Products`, `Events`, `Albums`

+For aspiring founders, community events, and professionals - it offers an alternative that is easy to use and free to deploy

 ## Available Scripts